Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning: Introduction

-The actual S/N of an observation is borne out of the competition between the photons from the galaxy and spurious photons or counts coming from unwanted sources, such as the background sky, airglow, detectors and reduction artifacts, etc. Increasing the S/N of a single spectrum is typically not feasible unless models are used, therefore introducing large systematics.
-Our approach to this problem starts from a large ensemble of spectra taken by the same instrument and following the same reduction process.
-The ensemble should also include a large amount of high quality (i.e. high S/N) data, so that the method can somehow interpolate among the ensemble members to produce optimised versions of the data.
-Traditional data driven methods, such as Principal Component Analysis, have been applied to stellar and galaxy spectra, for instance to remove the emission lines from airglow \citep{WH:05}.
-These methods are commonly used for classification purposes \citep{Madgwick:03,McGurk:10} and can also help in the interpretability of the information content, for instance by exploring the resultant latent space \citep[e.g.,][]{ZS:23,ZS:25}.
+The actual S/N of an observation is borne out of the competition between the photons from the galaxy and spurious photons or counts coming from unwanted sources, such as the background sky, airglow, detectors and reduction artifacts, etc. Increasing the S/N of a single spectrum is typically not feasible unless models are used, therefore introducing substantial -- and sometimes unknown -- systematics.
+Our approach to this problem starts from a large ensemble of spectra taken by the same instrument and reduced by the same data pipeline.
+The ensemble should also include a large amount of high quality (i.e. high S/N) spectra, so that the method can somehow interpolate among the ensemble members to produce optimised versions of the data.
+Traditional data-driven methods, such as Principal Component Analysis (PCA), have been applied to stellar and galaxy spectra, for instance to remove the emission lines from airglow \citep{WH:05}.
+These methods are commonly used for classification purposes \citep{Madgwick:03,McGurk:10} and can also help in the interpretability of the information content, for instance by exploring the resultant latent space \citep[e.g.,][]{Rogers:10a,ZS:25}.
 However, as a linear method, PCA is less versatile to encode and model the many intricacies of the spectra in a large ensemble.